 Hello and welcome!
 This is the Geeks Under Grace daily devotional where we dive into the Bible everyday.
 We take devotionals from bible.com and read the verses, devotional, and give our own commentary.
 Sometimes we will have multiple writers, but most of the time it will be just me.
 I hope you enjoy and comment with your own commentary.

 This devotional is titled “Good For Business: Devotions From A Time Of Grace”.
 It is only 5 days long.
 I use the ESV bible but feel free to use the version of your choosing.
+When looking for ways to improve your business strategies, check this business electricity quote tool to have an estimated amount of expenses.

 “Keep your tongue from evil